Kensington, Philadelphia: Sections

-Within Kensington, various sub-neighborhoods including Kensington (the Heart of Kensington), Harrowgate, Lower Kensington, West Kensington.
+Within Kensington, various sub-neighborhoods including Harrowgate, Lower Kensington, West Kensington.
 Central Kensington, or "the Heart of Kensington" as it is called in a recent Impact Services neighborhood plan, stretches along Kensington Avenue from Tusculum and Somerset Streets to Tioga Street (see Impact Services plan for a more accurate map).
 The area is known as the center of Kensington and was historically the commercial center of the neighborhood.
-The area is densely residential, but crime rates are highest in this part of Kensington and, because of relocation actions taken by Philadelphia's Police, it has the highest concentration of homeless and opioid addicted residents.
+The area is densely residential, but crime rates are highest in this part of Kensington.
 Harrowgate is the furthest north, bordering Juniata and named for Harrowgate Park.
-It is similar to Central Kensington but is slightly quieter and has fewer crimes.

 The part of Kensington below Lehigh Street, or as it has been rebranded "Lower Kensington" or "East Kensington", is the part of Kensington most clearly experiencing gentrification.
 As it is just north of Fishtown, higher income residents have been moving further up, increasing property values and rents.

 West Kensington is similar to Norris Square and Fairhill in that it has a similar demographic to most of Kensington while having a more North Central Philadelphia identity, but unlike the other two neighborhoods it remains certainly part of Kensington.

 History

+18th century

 Kensington was founded by Anthony Palmer in the early 1730s.
 Using proceeds from the sale of the Hope Farm estate (present day Port Richmond), which included three enslaved people named Abraham, Hannibal, and Phillis, Palmer purchased what was called the Fairman Estate, located along the Delaware River in the Northern Liberties Township (area just north of the City of Philadelphia on the Delaware River).
 The entire estate consisted of 191.5 acres of land, much smaller than the present-day Kensington area.
 Palmer was an English merchant who came to Philadelphia by 1704 from Barbados.

 The town of Kensington was named for the area in London known as Kensington, which had been recently established as the residency of the British crown.
 Palmer laid out his town and sold parcels to many of the shipwrights and shipbuilders who were outgrowing their riverfront lots in present-day Old City, Southwark, and Society Hill areas.
 He also sold to recent German fishermen immigrants.
-The original area of Kensington is now more commonly called "Fishtown," mainly because of the shad fishing that was one of the dominant businesses in Kensington in the 18th and 19th centuries.
+The original area of Kensington is now more commonly called Fishtown, mainly because of the shad fishing that was one of the dominant businesses in Kensington in the 18th and 19th centuries.

+19th century

 Kensington has traditionally been known as one of the working class centers of Philadelphia.
-Initially, employment focused around the nearby waterfront and the activities of fishermen and ship- and boatbuilders.
+Employment initially focused around the nearby waterfront and the activities of fishermen and ship- and boatbuilders.
 In the early 19th century, Kensington transitioned to iron and steel manufacturing and became home to a variety of factories, potteries, and machine works.